-In addition, events that may trigger further client account reviews may include, but would not be limited to: a notable increase in the volume of requests by a client to effect transactions in their accounts, where such transactions may appear to be inconsistent with the client's previously stated investment objective; requests by a client to liquidate certain securities positions/contracts where such transaction may appear to be inconsistent with the client's previously stated investment objectives; the performance on an individual account being outliers to the performance of accounts with similar investment objectives, as well as customer complaints.
-The accounts will be reviewed by advisory personnel, and for certain client accounts will also include the investment management team at Frontier's sub-adviser.
+In addition, events that may trigger further client account reviews may include, but would not be limited to: a notable increase in the volume of requests by a client to effect transactions in their accounts, where such transactions may appear to be inconsistent with the client's previously stated investment objective; requests by a client to liquidate certain securities positions/contracts where such transaction may appear to be inconsistent with the client's previously stated investment objectives; the performance on an individual account being an outlier to the performance of an account with similar investment objectives; as well as customer complaints.
+The accounts will be reviewed by advisory personnel, and for certain client accounts will also include the investment management team at certain third-party advisers.